 If a student fails the exam, the student must do a re-exam in the actual exam.
 A new written product or prototype must not be prepared.
 The mark for the continuous assessment activities will be transferred for the re-exam regardless of whether the continuous assessment activities have been passed or failed, i.e. it doesn't matter whether the overall assessment is above or below 02.
 For further information, read the section about completion of exams.

 3.4.
-Integration of technology, 2nd semester - 15 ECTS
+Sustainable product development, 2nd semester -25 ECTS